Bust Fund Babies

 The band members were able to get their charges dismissed—according to A Long Strange Trip, due in part to some backchannel dealing that included a promise to stay out of New Orleans.
 (Which they kept: the Dead didn’t return until 1980—and after that, they only played four shows total in New Orleans over the fifteen years remaining before Jerry Garcia’s death.)

-It was at some point in the ’90s, Mark Duffy recalled, that his father—who had gone on to become the Jazz and Heritage Foundation’s first executive director—heard “Truckin’” for the first time.
+It was at some point in the ’90s, Mark Duffy recalled, that his father—who had gone on to become the first president of the New Orleans Jazz and Heritage Foundation’s board of directors—heard “Truckin’” for the first time.
 “He was in his seventies and retired, and we were in Key Biscayne and it came on the radio,” said Mark.
 “I said, hey, that’s your song.
 I told him it had been a big cultural hit, and he got a big charge out of that.”

 Alison Fensterstock’s first Grateful Dead show was at Madison Square Garden in 1992.